Become a Proposer and Submit Proposals

 Funding Type

-xGov retroactively funds the development of public good for the Algorand ecosystem.
+xGov retroactively funds the development of public-goods for the Algorand ecosystem.

 Adoption Metrics